sdsna/2021USRacialInequality/README.md

 <img src="https://github.com/sdsna/2018GlobalIndex/blob/master/SDSN_logo.jpg" width="500" alt="SDSN Logo">

-# US CITIES SDG INDEX AND DASHBOARDS REPORT 2019
-## 2019 US Cites Sustainable Development Report
+# In the Red: The Failure of the US to Deliver on the Promise of Inequality
+## SDSN USA 2021
-US Cty-level data from 2019 Index and Dashboards
+US state level data from report and data visualization

 ## Report Description
+To explore the data, see [us-inequality.sdgindex.org](us-inequality.sdgindex.org)

-For more information on this report, see www.sustainabledevelopment.report/2019USCities
+For more information on this report, see https://www.sdsnusa.org/publication/inthered

 For data from our other projects, see https://github.com/sdsna.